MicrosoftDocs/bot-docs/articles/bot-framework-troubleshooting-guide.md

 3. Finally, try your Bot on Skype.
 This will help you validate the end-to-end user experience.

 4. Consider adding channels with additional authentication requirements.
-Once channels like Skype work, you can try additional channels like DirectLine or Web chat.
+Once channels like Skype work, you can try additional channels like Direct Line or Web chat.

 ### My bot is stuck!
 How can I reset the conversation?